 - The requirements set forth by these Standards describe the functional behaviour of RRGUs and RRGPs, with particular reference to solar photovoltaic plants (i.e. Non-Synchronously-Connected RRGUs), as seen from the Connection Point unless otherwise specified in these Standards.
 These result from the document "Renewables Standards", focusing on Distributed Renewable Resources Generators (DRRG) connected to LV and MV Distribution Networks.
 Future revisions of these Standards will also take into account Synchronously-Connected Renewable Resource Generating Units. - 2.
 The requirements set forth by these Standards shall apply to New Renewable Resource Generating units unless otherwise specified in these Standards.
 This principle also applies when requirements change over time. - 3.
 The requirements set forth by these Standards shall apply to Existing Renewable Resource Generating Units if the Producer wishes to connect them to the Distribution Grid and when requested by DEWA.
-However, the application of standards to Existing Renewable Resource Generating Units should be exceptional and should mainly be realised by modification of the threshold defining the categories as defined in paragraph 6 of this section. - 4.
-Existing Renewable Resource Generating Units not covered by paragraph 2 of this section shall adapt their characteristics to the current standards in order to be connected to the Distribution Network. - 5.
-The Renewable Resource Generating Unit has to comply with the categories defined in paragraph 6 of this section and on the voltage level of their Connection Point. - 6.
-Two criteria are used to define the category in which the Renewable Resource Generating Plant falls (see Table 1): - a) The first criterion is the "Maximum Capacity (kW)".
+However, the application of standards to Existing Renewable Resource Generating Units should be exceptional. - 4.
+Whenever required, existing Renewable Resource Generating Units shall adapt their characteristics to the current standards in order to be connected to the Distribution Network. - 5.
+A Renewable Resource Generating Unit has to comply with the categories defined hereinafter (Table 2) and according to the voltage level of its Connection Point. - 6.
+Two criteria are used to define the category in which the Renewable Resource Generating Plants fall (see Table 1): - a) The first criterion is the "Maximum Capacity (kW)".
 This criterion is justified since investments in advanced technical abilities provide a better cost/benefit ratio for larger units.
 Furthermore, larger units have additional impact on the system security. - b) The second criterion is the Network Voltage Level (kV) at which the RRGP is connected.